Operating Systems Design and Implementation

 Group Formation Deadline

-Lecture: Memory Management
+Office hours Lecture: Memory Management Office hours

-Lecture: Process III Lecture: IPC and LRPC
+8 21 Oct M2 - Presentation Lecture: Process III Office hours Lecture: IPC and LRPC Office hours

-Tutorial: Booting Core Q&A
+11 11 Nov Tutorial: Booting Core Office hours

 Mid-term report deadline